lavoy/FMFrameMaker/README.markdown

 FrameMaker is an Objective-C library for simplifying, encapsulating, and optimizing view layout logic into a single block for each view.

+`CGRect` frames are based upon the top left corner (`origin`) and the width and height (`size`).
+If you want to layout from the right, you have to do math.
+If you want to center, you have to do math.
+If you want to inset from the edges, you have to do math.
+With FrameMaker, you can forget about the math.
+You just specify the pieces you want to anchor, and FrameMaker figures out the rest.

 - Layout a view using its right or (gasp) bottom edges
-- Center vertically and/or horizontally without any math
-- Set edge insets or offset for a view and let it size itself
+- Set edge insets for a view and let it size automatically
-- Set just the left and right and don't worry about the width
+- Center vertically and/or horizontally with no math
-- A single call to -setFrame: to minimize laying out the view hierarchy
+- A single call to `-setFrame:` to minimize laying out the view hierarchy
-- Of course you can still set left, top, width, and height manually

 This library was inspired by [Masonry] (https://github.com/Masonry/Masonry), but without the AutoLayout.